-There are at least two possible means of providing a keep-alive mechanism in TN3270E: the Telnet IAC NOP command [8], and the Telnet DO TIMING-MARK option [9].
-Both methods have their advantages and disadvantages.
-It is recommended that TN3270E clients and servers that support keep-alives should accept both NOPs and TIMING-MARKs, and that both sides should always respond to TIMING-MARKs.
+There are at least three possible means of providing a keep-alive mechanism in TN3270E: the TCP Keepalive, the Telnet IAC NOP command [8], and the Telnet DO TIMING-MARK option [9].
+Each method has its advantages and disadvantages.
+It is recommended that TN3270E clients and servers that support keep-alives should support all three methods, and that both sides should always respond to TIMING-MARKs.

 Note that both clients and servers could be configured to "actively" implement keep-alives.
-That is, both sides could send a TIMING-MARK or a NOP in order to determine whether or not the partner is still alive.
-Alternatively, network administrators may wish to configure only one side to send TIMING-MARKs or NOPs; in this case, the other side would be a "passive" participant which simply responds to the keep-alives it receives.
+That is, both sides could send a TIMING-MARK or a NOP or issue a TCP Keepalive in order to determine whether or not the partner is still alive.
+Alternatively, network administrators may wish to configure only one side to send keep-alives; in this case, the other side would be a "passive" participant which simply responds to the keep-alives it receives.

-Implementors who want their code to be capable of being an "active" keep-alive participant should make their client or server configurable so that administrators can set which, if any, keep-alive mechanism should be employed, and how often the NOP or TIMING-MARK should be sent on each session.
+Implementors who want their code to be capable of being an "active" keep-alive participant should make their client or server configurable so that administrators can set which, if any, keep-alive mechanism should be employed, and how often it should be used.